fbu-code/full-stack-interview-prac/README.md

 ## Notes

 - You can perform the tasks in any order.
-- Use VueJS version 2 or 3, and use NPM to install packages.
+- Use VueJS v3's composition API, and use NPM to install packages.
 - Please make the layout look respectable (you can use CDNs to bring in 3rd party CSS frameworks if you like - Tailwind is a bonus).
 - Feel free to add any other niceties for the *user experience*.
 - ***Please commit your changes and send us a .zip copy (including the .git directory).***